dshadoff/MB128-Tester/README.md

 -----------------
 - If the 'SDCard Error' LED lights up at startup, there is a problem with the SDCard
-- If the 'MB128 Error' LED lights up at startup, there is a problem with the MB128
+- If the 'MB128 Error' LED lights up at startup, there is a problem with the MB128 (On the Wio Terminal version, clear error messages will appear on the screen).

 - If either of the above LEDs go into a flashing state, this is an error which happened during the process of reading or writing.
 Please reset the device and/or turn the power off and back on